 Education and Curriculum Development

 15-418/618: Parallel Computer Architecture and Programming.
 Only a few years ago, parallel programming was considered an advanced skill mastered only by elite software developers.
 Today hundreds of thousands of programmers have written massively-parallel programs for GPUs.
 There is a reason for this.
 High performance graphics is an engaging way to introduce parallel computing topics.
 Second, it is engaging to introduce parallel computing using familiar applications running on multi-core CPUs, GPUs, mobile SoCs, and the cloud.
 We have updated the curriculum of CMU's course 15-418/618: Parallel Computer Architecture and Programming to embody these principles.
-All lecture materials and recorded videos are online and open for the public to view on the course web site.
-NVIDIA, Intel, Qualcomm, and Amazon have all provided direct support for this course through gifts and by sending representatives to judge student final projects.
-Course enrollment has increased from 40 students (Spring 2012) to 200 students in the Spring 2017 offering.
+All lecture materials, recorded videos, and programming assignments/exercises are online and open for the public to view on the course web site.
+NVIDIA, Intel, Qualcomm, Apple, and Amazon have all provided direct support for this course through gifts and by sending representatives to judge student final projects.
+In addition to CMU offerings, the course was also given by PI Fatahalian at Tsinghua University in Summer 2017.

 This project is supported by the National Science Foundation's CAREER Award Program:

-Funding for research assistants working on the project is also provided by NVIDIA, Intel, and Google.
+Funding for research assistants working on the project was also provided by grants and gifts from NVIDIA, Intel, and Google.